genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 ## SendIt script

-To send data into the database, use the 'SendIt' command.
+To send data into the database, use the `SendIt` command.

 ### Syntax